Orchard Hill English Shepherds

 Training Resources I have found to be helpful

 Patrick Shannahan - I've taken Mace to two of Patrick's "beginner" clinics.
-He holds them each year in Caldwell, Idaho, where he
+He held them each year in Caldwell, Idaho, where he lives.

 Larry Painter - Mace and I attended his cattle clinic.
 Larry has also worked with other English shepherds, and understands how they